-An Associate of Applied Science or AAS Degree is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
-The AAS degree is offered at most community colleges, technical colleges, and vocational schools, as well as a few bachelor’s degree-granting colleges and universities.
+An Associate of Applied Science, AAS Degree, is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
+The AAS is an associate degree and is offered at most two-year community colleges, technical colleges, and vocational schools.
+It is also offered at some four-year colleges and universities.